Fast, effortless and 100% online.

 You do this by filing a Self Assessment tax return – TaxScouts can help you do it 100% online.

-The easiest way to figure out how much you need to pay is by using this income tax calculator.
+Like we mentioned, foreign income is the same way as income from the UK.
+The easiest way to figure out how much you need to pay is by using this handy Income Tax calculator.

 However you may be eligible for a tax refund when:

-If you made profits from selling foreign investments or property, use our capital gains tax calculator instead.
+If you made profits of more than £12,300 from selling foreign investments or property, use our Capital Gains Tax calculator instead.

 HMRC considers you a UK resident if you either:

-- in any case, you still pay UK tax on any income and gains from the UK.
+In any case, you still have to pay UK tax on any income and gains from the UK.